morpheus-org/morpheus/BUILD.md

 * Morpheus_CUBLAS_ROOT: PATH
     * Location of CUBLAS install root.
     * Default: None or the value of the environment variable CUBLAS_ROOT if set
+* Morpheus_ARMPL_ROOT: PATH
+    * Location of ARMPL install root.
+    * Default: None or the value of the environment variable ARMPL_ROOT if set
 * GTest_ROOT: PATH
     * Location of GoogleTest install root.
     * Default: None or the value of the environment variable GTest_ROOT if set